 He Will Come for Me: The kidnapped Icarus and Abu tell Hades and Jafar that Herc and Aladdin will come to save them.
 Unfortunately, their respective heroes attempting a rescue was what the villains had in mind.

 Hypocritical Humor: In the Circe episode, Adonis mocks Icarus for having only lasted as Circe's boyfriend five minutes, despite the fact that he only lasted three seconds.

 Icarus Allusion: Icarus himself appears.
 Naturally, he has a permanent tan and lightning bolt-shaped hair (except when he, Herc and Adonis are drafted to the Spartan Army; Icarus gets a crewcut and starts going gung-ho).

 I'm a Doctor, Not a Placeholder: In "Hercules and the Green-Eyed Monster", when Hercules was asked to put some sense into Icarus, he said he was "a demigod, not a miracle worker".

-Jerk Ass Gods: Aveted for the most part with this being Disney.
+Jerk Ass Gods: Averted for the most part, with this being Disney.
 The worst traits of the gods are either played down or written out all together.
 The closest would be Nemesis, Ares and Hades.
-Nemesis is only doing her job.
+Nemesis is only doing her job (if with a bit too much enthusiasm).
 Ares is close to being a Jerk Jock, but too ineffectual and not mean enough.
 Hades is about the only one and his smooth persona covers up much of his jerkiness.